-- What prompted you to recognize this emotion, was it their words, the tone of their voice, their facial expression, body language or did they specifically talk about the emotion they were feeling?
+- What prompted you to recognize this emotion?
+Was it their words, tone of voice, facial expression, body language, or did they specifically talk about the emotion they were feeling?

 - How did their feelings affect you?
 Did you feel uncomfortable?
-Is so why?
+If so, why?

 - How did other people around them respond to their feelings/ emotions?

 - How did you respond to their emotions/feelings?

 - What would you do differently if that situation happened again?

 The good news is that both boys and men have a depth of emotions and feelings but lack the freedom to express or recognize them.
 In upcoming blogs, I will continue to share ways to turn up the volume, helping you identify, affirm, and express the emotions and feelings critical to developing healthy intimate relationships.

 I hope today’s blog has encouraged you.
 Make sure you sign up to receive blogs posted every Tuesday and Thursday.
 TransformingFamilies.org resources are designed to guide you through the restoration process of developing your heart, mind, and strength, enabling you to become the man God created you to be.